Enter your ZIP to find local pros.

 Frequently Asked Questions About Carrier Air Conditioners

 Considering a Carrier air conditioner?
-We’ve answered some of the most common questions about Carrier’s warranty, energy efficiency, unit lifespan, and more.
-Whether you’re exploring your first central AC or comparing brands for an upgrade, this FAQ will help you understand what to expect from a Carrier system.
+Here are answers to the most common questions we hear about Carrier’s warranty, energy efficiency, unit lifespan, and more.

 What kind of warranty does Carrier offer?